 What kind of lunch are my kids getting?

 The USDA maintains strict requirements for nutrition and food safety with particular interest to fat and sodium content.
 Click here to learn more.
 If you have more questions, contact the school office.
-Click here for the current Free & Reduced Lunch Application.
+See the above bullet points for the application for Free and Reduces Lunch Program.

 Current USDA Nondiscrimination policy: